PortsMaster/PortMaster-New/ports/sonictt16b/README.md

 ## Installation
-Download the 32-bit or 64-bit android apk from [Gamejolt](https://gamejolt.com/games/sonictripletrouble16bit/322794) and put it in `ports/sonictt16b`.
+Download the 64-bit android apk from [Gamejolt](https://gamejolt.com/games/sonictripletrouble16bit/322794) and put it in `ports/sonictt16b`.
 Do *NOT* rename it!
-If you run into problems with the 64-bit version, the following steps will "reset" the port:

-- Delete `installed.64bit`
-- Delete `game.apk` and `game.droid`
+Port will patch itself on first run.

 ## Default Gameplay Controls
 | Button | Action |